logoPresidential election

 So it was no surprise that in 2020, the world's eyes were on the USA as Trump tried to get reelected; they remained even more concentrated on Washington in the weeks and months that followed, when Trump refused to recognize that he had lost to Joe Biden.
 The ex-president remained headline news worldwide for weeks, most notably on 6th-7th January 2021 when he defiantly encouraged his empassioned supporters to march on the Capitol.

 Outside of the USA, most people imagined that that would be the end of Donald Trump.
 It was not, far from it.
-And so, as the 2024 US Presidential Election looms ever closer, worldwide attention once again focuses on the battle for the White House.
-This time the differences between the Republicans and the Democrats are as stark as the different personalities of the two presumed candidates, Trump and Biden.
-The 2024 election will be about the very nature of American society and democracy for the years to come - divisive or consensual, inward-looking or outward-looking, exclusive or inclusive.
+And so, as the 2024 US Presidential Election loomed closer, worldwide attention once again focused on the battle for the White House.
+This time the differences between the Republicans and the Democrats are as stark as the different personalities of the two candidates, Trump and Harris.
+The 2024 election was about the very nature of American society and democracy for the years to come - divisive or consensual, inward-looking or outward-looking, exclusive or inclusive.
 The age when a Presidential Election in the USA was essentially a choice between two varying visions of the American Dream, is now well in the past.

 No wonder the world is looking on.